fedbiomed/fedbiomed/README.md

 ## Model Hashing and Enabling Model Approve

 Fed-BioMed offers optional training plan approval feature to approve the training plans requested by the researcher.
 This training plan approval process is done by hashing/checksum operation by the `ModelManager` of node instance.
-When the `TRAINING_PLAN_APPROVAL` mode is enabled, node should register/approve training plan files before performing the training.
+When the `FBM_SECURITY_TRAINING_PLAN_APPROVAL` mode is enabled, node should register/approve training plan files before performing the training.
 For testing and easy development, there are already presented default training plans by Fed-BioMed for the tutorials that we provide in the `notebooks` directory.
 However, node can also enable or disable the mode for allowing default training plans to perform training.

 #### Config file for security parameters